SuriBabuKola/Python/README.md

     * In Select Features, search for `AWS CLI` and choose `AWS CLI devcontainer`, click `OK`
     * In Popup, click `Rebuild Now`
     * Then check `aws version` and Configure AWS CLI.
+* **Steps to use Boto3 Documentation:**
+  * [Refer Here](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for Boto3 Official docs
+  * Click `Available Services` and Choose required Resource
+  * In that Resource, We have available methods and Choose required Method
+  * Use `Request Syntax` & `Response Syntax` and write Python Program.

 ## Practice Examples
 ### Write a Python Program to Create S3 Bucket in AWS